This is the multi-page printable view of this section. Click here to print.

 steps:

-- name: cap-backend # <-- derived from workload of type CAP (used when no TenantOperation workload is specified)
+- name: tenant-operation # <-- derived from the workload of type TenantOperation defined in the CAPApplicationVersion

 type: TenantOperation